stlab/libraries/docs/libraries/copy_on_write.hpp/copy_on_write3CT3E/m_write.md

 ---
 layout: method
 title: write
+hyde:
   owner: sean-parent
   brief: Obtain a non-`const` reference to the underlying value
   tags:
     - method
   defined_in_file: copy_on_write.hpp
   overloads:
     auto write() -> stlab::copy_on_write::element_type &:
       description: Singular variant
       return: A reference to the underlying object
       signature_with_names: auto write() -> stlab::copy_on_write::element_type &
 ---

 Obtain a reference to the value the object is referencing.
 This will copy the underlying value (if necessary) so changes to the value do not affect other `copy_on_write` objects.